ani-hovhannisyan/kanji-visualization/README.md

 - release: for deploy

 ## Infrastructure
-* Github Action is not working now, So We have to build images on local and push it manually.
+* Github Action is not working now, So We have to build images on local and push it to ECR manually.
 <img width="848" alt="image" src="https://user-images.githubusercontent.com/45113742/155060080-ae578d0a-406d-4d12-8405-f0bfeaaddf81.png">